xHain-hackspace/xhain-website/content/en/about.md

 ## Awareness Team

-If you have suggestions for inclusivity improvements, personal or confidential concerns, needs, worries or problems in the context of xHain, please contact the following people in our <a href="https://chat.x-hain.de" target="_blank">rocket chat</a>.
+If you have suggestions for inclusivity improvements, personal or confidential concerns, needs, worries or problems in the context of xHain, please contact one of the following people in our <a href="https://chat.x-hain.de" target="_blank">rocket chat</a>.
 All information will be kept strictly confidential.

 - @trial.error (she/her), speaks german/english
 - @felix (he/him), speaks german/english/french